AstarNetwork/growth-program/Technical Ambassador Program.md

 **Earn**
-1. As you progress, you will be rewarded with SDN & ASTR tokens for your contribution.
+1. As you progress, you will be rewarded with ASTR tokens for your contribution.
 2. The amount that you get depends on the quality of your contribution.
 You can expect to earn between $100-500/month after the trial period.
 3. As your reputation gets better, you may get incubated by Shiden DAO to build unique products on Shiden and earn a grant from Shiden DAO's treasury.